Swinney dodges oil and gas issue in indy plan – Daily Business

 Interim Finance Secretary John Swinney today dodged questions on whether soaring oil and gas revenues would underpin the SNP’s future forecasts on economic prospects.

-After new figures showed the deficit in Scotland’s finance – the difference between income and expenditure – stood at 12.3% of GDP compared to 6.1% for the UK.
+New figures showed the deficit in Scotland’s public finances – the difference between income and expenditure – stood at 12.3% of GDP compared to 6.1% for the UK.

 Revenue from oil and gas was £3.5bn, up from £0.8bn the previous year, as energy prices recovered from the falls during the pandemic.